openaq/aqi-hub/docs/indices/thailand.md

 ## Color scale

-The Thailand AQI scale is composed of 6 value bands ranging from 0 to 201, with six distinct color values for each band.
+The Thailand AQI scale is composed of 6 value bands ranging from 0 to 201, with a distinct color for each band.

 ```js
 colorScale(colorScaleReshape(data))